A step by step guide explaining the time it takes to arrange an Education, Health & Care Plan (EHCP)

 Once issued, an EHCP is reviewed at least once a year, or every 6 months for children under the age of 5.
 This is called an Annual Review.

-If a child or young person is not making progress, requires a move to a different education setting, or if you believe the content of the EHCP needs updating you should request an early Annual Review cycle by contacting the SEN Team or by speaking to the SENCo in the child or young person’s education setting.
-You can request the Local Authority hold an Annual Review at any stage in the year and do not need to wait until the next review is due.
+If your child or young person is not making progress, needs to move to a different education setting, or if you feel the content of the EHCP needs updating you should request an early Annual Review cycle by contacting the SEND Statuory Services Team or by talking to your child or young person's setting SENCo.
+You can ask the local authority to hold a review at any stage in the year and do not need to wait until the next review is due.

 If you don't agree with the content of an EHCP, including the education setting named in section I, you can appeal to the SEND Tribunal.
 We will explain this process to you and you can seek further support from SENDiass.